 Update the firmware only when the router is connected to your PC via a wired connection.

-Figure 144.
+Figure 175.
 The System / Firmware Update page.

 The current version of the router's firmware is displayed in the Current firmware version field.
+By default, the automatic check for the router's firmware updates is enabled.